NAB Show: 2020

 The 2020 NAB was scheduled to take place April 18 to 22 at the Las Vegas Convention Center in Las Vegas, Nevada.
 However it was cancelled due to the COVID-19 pandemic in Nevada.

 2021

-In September 2020, the 2021 NAB Show was postponed to October 9–13, 2021 due to COVID-19, stating that "the pandemic remains a significant threat and the evidence suggests it will be well into next year before it could be under control in the U.S."
+In September 2020, the 2021 NAB Show was postponed to October 9–13, 2021 due to the COVID-19 pandemic, stating that "the pandemic remains a significant threat and the evidence suggests it will be well into next year before it could be under control in the U.S."

 However, despite having announced plans to mandate that all attendees be fully-vaccinated for COVID-19, and implement other mitigations recommended by the Centers for Disease Control and Prevention (CDC), a number of major vendors (including Canon, Panasonic, Ross Video, and Sony) announced that they would not participate in the show.
-On September 15, 2021, the NAB Show was canceled once again, with organizers citing concerns over Delta variant, and a desire to focus on the 2022 show.
+On September 15, 2021, the NAB Show was canceled once again, with organizers citing concerns over the Delta variant of COVID-19, and a desire to focus on the 2022 show.